Causes of Heart Failure

 Currently, heart failure has no cure.
 However, certain medications, treatments, and lifestyle changes can help you live a longer, more active life.

-The most common surgery used to treat heart failure is coronary artery bypass grafting surgery (CABG; often pronounced “cabbage”).
+A common surgery used to treat heart failure is coronary artery bypass grafting surgery (CABG; often pronounced “cabbage”).
 It is the most commonly performed “open heart” operation in the United States.

 A surgeon also may be able to implant a medical device to help control your heart failure, such as an implantable cardioverter-defibrillator (ICD).